chamudithaNinety9/pcstore-react/README.md

 - PC-Store

 PC-Store is a full-stack e-commerce web application designed for buying and selling a variety of computer products, including laptops, printers, and accessories.
-Built using Spring Boot for the backend and React for the frontend PC-Store provides a seamless shopping experience with essential features for both customers.
+Built using Spring Boot for the backend and React for the frontend.
+PC-Store provides a seamless shopping experience with essential features for both customers.

 Project Description